MusicBucket/musicbucket-bot/README.rst

 Why Spotify?
 _____________
-At the start the bot supported both Spotify and Deezer, but Spotify is the platform that we use mostly, so implementing new features for both platforms is complicated and I decided supporting Spotify only.
+At the start the bot supported both Spotify and Deezer, but Spotify is the platform that we use mostly, so implementing new features for both platforms became complicated and I decided supporting Spotify only.